usda-ree-ars.github.io/SEAStats

 Course and workshop pages

-These are the homepages for stats trainings I have held in the past in case anyone needs to refer to them.
+These are the homepages for stats training events, past and present, in case anyone needs to refer to them.
 They include the syllabi for the workshops, with links to the text and slides versions of the lessons I taught, as well as the worksheets and example datasets.